JFerraro26/passPro/journals/joseph_ferraro.md

 - The event searchbar correctly displays the events in the querry and upon click takes you to that event detail page

 The team worked on individual front end goals.

+## 5/31/23

+Today, I worked on:

+- Event Manager Agreement

+The team worked on redux and individual goals.